vexecute/vexecute/README.md

 ### Hi, I'm vishnu👋

-- 💻 I’m currently pursuing my bachelor's degree in cybersecurity.
+- 💻 currently pursuing my bachelor's degree in cybersecurity.
 - I am also a cloud enthusiast and XR aficionado with a strong interest in cloud security and architecture.